 Raskin could barely breathe in the atmosphere thick with hysteria.
 He gripped his pistol afraid that somehow this hysteria might extend its consuming power to him and he would be devoured by it.
 The spectacle, the revelations, the raw power of the crowd—it was all too much.
 He felt as if he were drowning in it, unable to escape the madness that now ruled the world.

-Chapter 3 Partners in Love and War
+Chapter 3 Partners in Love and War (Done)

 The evening was calm.
 The soft glow of the fireplace created a warm, comforting ambiance.
 The entire room was decked out in the strangest arrays of pride flags, each one representing a newly discovered spectrum.
 One flag, standing the length of a fully grown man, contained so many zigzags of different spectrums that it was barely recognizable as a flag at all.